 - Cognitive ability (e.g., attention to detail, numerical reasoning, and critical thinking

-- Personality and culture (e.g., the Big 5 (OCEAN) personality test, DISC, and culture fit)
+- Personality and culture (e.g. DISC and culture fit)

 - Situational judgment (e.g., business ethics, negotiation, leadership & people management)